-We were lucky enough to be in China for 3 months, and got to experience so many variations of dumplings.
-I'll never forget how much we loved Mr. Shi's in Beijing.
+We were lucky enough to be in China for 3 months and got to experience so many variations of dumplings.
+I’ll never forget how much we loved Mr. Shi’s in Beijing.
 A touristy spot, but very tasty.
-What I'd do for another batch of those!
+What I’d do for another batch of those!

-To start, heat 3 tablespoons of a flavorless oil, like avocado oil, in your large pan over a medium to medium-high heat.
+To start, heat 3 tablespoons of a flavorless oil, like avocado oil, in your large pan over medium to medium-high heat.
 Next, add the ginger, scallion whites, and garlic.
 Cook them in the pan until the onion whites start to get translucent.

 Add in the chopped mushrooms.
 Cook them until liquid has been released from the mushrooms.
 Then, add your chopped carrots.
 Stir fry them until tender, which should take 3-4 minutes.